 The rate of taxation is higher for individuals and businesses with a taxable income of over $500,000.

-People have been confused about what is and aren’t taxable for a long time.
+People have been confused about what is and isn’t taxable for a long time.

-The good news is that I can help you understand your tax situation very simply and straightforwardly.
+The good news is that I can help you understand your tax situation straightforwardly.

 This article walks you through the basics of the taxation system and explains what you may owe in taxes.

-We’ll discuss the federal government in this article as a general rule of thumb.
+This article will discuss the federal government as a general rule of thumb.

 You can always look up your taxes by visiting the IRS website.

-If you aren’t familiar with Net Investment Income (NII) taxes, it’s the amount you earn from investments that exceed the amount you need to live off of.
+If you aren’t familiar with Net Investment Income (NII) taxes, it’s the amount you earn from investments that exceed the amount you need to live on.

 The difference is that NII taxes are different from other kinds of taxes in that they are generally imposed on you once you earn a certain amount of money.